mdcutone/psychxr/docs/examples/libovr_rendering.rst

 Conclusion
 ----------

-This example demonstrates how to use PsychXR with OpenGL to render VR scenes.
+This example demonstrates how to use PsychXR with OpenGL to render VR scenes in less than 200 lines of code.
 Following the basic pattern shown here, you can render more complex scenes using OpenGL and utilize more features of your HMD hardware exposed by PsychXR.
 A complete executable version of the above example can be found `here
 <https://github.com/mdcutone/psychxr/blob/master/demo/rift/libovr_headtracking.py>`_.